How to Express Your Dog’s Anal Glands: A Step-by-Step Guide

 3. Locate the glands.
 With your gloved hand, lift your dog’s tail gently and identify the glands at roughly the four and eight o’clock positions on either side of the anus.
 They may feel like small, firm pea-sized bumps when full.

 4. Apply gentle pressure.
 Using your thumb and index finger, apply gentle inward and upward pressure on both sides simultaneously.
 You’re essentially milking the gland toward the opening.
-The fluid that is released may range from pale yellow to brownish and has a very strong odor — this is completely normal.
+The fluid released may range from pale yellow to brownish and has a very strong odor — this is completely normal.

 5. Wipe and reward.
-Clean the area thoroughly with your warm cloth or paper towels, and then give your dog lots of praise and a treat for being patient.
+Clean the area thoroughly with your warm cloth or paper towels, then give your dog lots of praise and a treat for being patient.

 A few important notes: never squeeze too hard, as you can cause bruising or injury.
 If you feel significant resistance, if the area looks inflamed, or if your dog reacts with sharp pain, stop immediately and contact your veterinarian.
 Internal expression — where a finger is inserted into the rectum — should always be performed by a trained professional, as it carries a higher risk of injury if done incorrectly.